-The START\HALTED parameter, if set to non-zero, will cause the CPU to be halted upon startup.
+The START_HALTED parameter, if set to non-zero, will cause the CPU to be halted upon startup.
 This is useful for debugging, since it prevents the CPU from doing anything without supervision.
-Of course, once all pieces of your design are in place and proven, you'll probably want to set this to zero.
+Of course, once all pieces of your design are in place and proven, you'll probably want to set this to zero, so that the CPU will then start up immediately upon power up.

-The EXTERNAL\INTERRUPTS parameter controls the number of interrupt wires coming into the CPU.
+The EXTERNAL_INTERRUPTS parameter controls the number of interrupt wires coming into the CPU.
 This number must be between one and sixteen, or if the performance counters are disabled, between one and twenty four.